A Rainforest in St. Paul's

 The rainforest is more than just a collection of plants.
 It is a dynamic learning tool that supports multiple subjects:

-Art: The vibrant colors and shapes of plants inspire creativity and drawing exercises.
+• Art: The vibrant colours and shapes of plants inspire creativity and drawing exercises.

 Teachers can design projects and experiments that use the rainforest as a real-world example, making abstract concepts easier to understand.